What’s happening now?

 About this project

 Trees are a central part of Burnaby’s identity.
-Think of your favourite places in our city; chances are, you’re imagining somewhere with many trees nearby.
 In addition to being beautiful, our urban forest provides us with important social, economic and environmental benefits, while enhancing the city’s resilience in dealing with the effects of climate change.

-To ensure Burnaby’s trees are thoughtfully managed, preserved and expanded, the City is developing an Urban Forest Strategy.
-This long-term strategy will provide clear goals and actions to guide the growth, management and protection of Burnaby’s trees and forests.
+To ensure Burnaby’s trees are thoughtfully managed, preserved and expanded, the City has developed an Urban Forest Strategy.
+This long-term strategy provides clear goals and actions to guide the growth, management and protection of Burnaby’s trees and forests.

 What is the urban forest?